-A cabin at Disney's Fort Wilderness Resort & Campground ACCOMMODATIONS & COMMUNITY AREAS The campsites at Fort Wilderness are small but reasonably secluded, with electric and water "hookups" at all locations.
-All the cabins offer house-like comfort in confined quarters (see p142).
+A cabin at Disney's Fort Wilderness Resort & Camparound ACCOMMODATIONS & COMMUNITY AREAS The campsites at Fort Wilderness are small but reasonably secluded, with electric and water "hookups" at all locations.
+All the cabins offer house-like comfort in confined quarters (see p140).
 There are 15 air-conditioned "comfort stations" all around the campground, with facilities such as laundries, showers, telephones, and even ice machines, open 24 hours a day.
 Two "trading posts" offer groceries and rent out recreational equipment.
 RECREATION There is plenty to keep visitors happily occupied at Fort Wilderness Resort.
 The Tri-Circle D Ranch has two heated pools, guided horseback tours, and pony rides.
 Other recreational facilities include tennis, volleyball, and basketball courts, bike and boat rentals, fishing, an exercise trail, nightly wagon rides, horseshoes and shuffleboard, carriage rides, a petting zoo, and video arcades.
 You can also opt

 Riders enjoying a canter at Fort Wilderness Resort & Campground for skiing, parasailing, and wakeboarding.
 Equipment is usually available for rental.
 Reservations are required for the guided tours on horseback or for fishing.
-In addition.
-Fort Wilderness offers a Campfire program with singalongs and outdoor movies.
+In addition Fort Wilderness offers a Campfire program with singalongs and outdoor movies.
 Available to all Disney guests - and not just Fort Wilderness residents the program features an hour of singalongs complete with toasted marshmallows and the American delicacy "smores" melted marshmallow and chocolate on graham crackers.
 Hosted in part by the Disney chipmunks Chip 'n' Dale, the singalong leads into the screening of a Disney animated feature.
-An additional attraction is the nighttime Electrical Water Pageant (see p75), which goes by Fort Wilderness Resort at 9:45pm.
-There is a nice all-vou-can-eat breakfast buffet at Pioneer Hall.
-SPORTS AT WALT DISNEY WORLD Besides Fort Wilderness, all Disney resorts have sports and fitness facilities, though available only for residents.
-In 1997, Disney's Wide World of Sports[®] complex was opened, primarily as a training camp and athletic haven for exhibition games, Olympic training, and other recreational activities (see p178).
+An additional attraction is the nighttime Electrical Water Pageant (see p75), which goes by Fort Wilderness Resort at about 10pm.
+There is a nice allvou-can-eat breakfast buffet at Pioneer Hall.
+SPORTS AT WAIT DISNEY WORLD Besides Fort Wilderness, all Disney resorts have sports and fitness facilities, though available only for residents.
+In 1997, Disney's ESPN Wide World of Sports® complex was opened, primarily as a training camp and athletic haven for exhibition games, Olympic training, and other recreational activities (see p178).
 While the DWWS experience is largely passive, the same cannot be said for what is Disney's most "hands-on" experience to date: The Richard Petty Driving Experience (see p177), where visitors can train and become NASCAR-style race car drivers, actually driving real race cars at speeds in excess of 100 mph (161 km/h) around a race track.
 Unlike most Disney experiences, you are in full control of the vehicle.
 These cars boast over 600 horsepower engines so the thrill is most decidedly real.
 As might be expected, safety instruction takes top billing for this sport.
-Downtown Disney[®] 3 Shopping, fine dining, exciting shows, and concerts and dancing 'til the last club closes at 2am, are on offer at Downtown Disney, giving visitors plenty to do at Walt Disney World Resort after the theme parks have closed.
-Three distinct areas collectively make up Downtown Disney - the Marketplace, a lovely outdoor mall: West Side, featuring stores, eateries, and concert venues: and the centerpiece of late-night Disney.
-Pleasure Island, a floating non-stop party complete with clubs, shows, and fireworks.
-Downtown Disney offers free parking, and the West Side and Marketplace areas have no charge for admission.
-Pleasure Island, which doesn't open until 7pm, requires separate admission unless you have the Ultimate Park Hopper or Park Hopper Plus passes (see p76); you must be at least 18 or 21 for some venues - to enter.
-DisneyQuest, a fivestory "indoor interactive theme park," also charges separate admission, except for Ultimate Park Hopper and Premium Annual pass holders.
-Buses run almost continually to the on-property resort hotels.
+Downtown Disney® 3 Shopping, fine dining, exciting shows, and concerts are on offer at Downtown Disnev®, giving visitors plenty to do at Walt Disney World® Resort after the theme parks have closed.
+Downtown Disney® includes the Marketplace, a lovely outdoor mall with stores and restaurants and West Side, featuring stores, eateries, and concert venues.
+Pleasure Island was originally the ultimate party zone based around several themed nightclubs and shows, but it has been transformed into a familyfriendly shopping and dining experience.
+Downtown Disney® offers free parking and free admission. though some venues, such as DisneyQuest®, a five-story "indoor interactive theme park," charge separate admission. unless you have the Ultimate Park Hopper and Premium Annual passes (see p76).
+Buses run continually to the on-property resort hotels.
+Downtown Disney® now has its own iconic attraction, a giant tethered balloon that takes guests 400 ft (122 m) into the air to view the amazing scenery of Walt Disney World® Resort and surrounding Orlando beyond.